Home for the unexpected.

 Whoever you are, no matter how self-important, a trickster will find you.

 Bring your tears and spit, your rage and despair.
 Let your dirty socks hang out of your suitcase while you run through the train station.
-Wear that old sweater and there is no need to brush your teeth.
+Wear the hole-y sweater and forget to brush your teeth.
 This is the trickster space, where we take the undesirable by the hand and play a game with it.

 And here is your host: some lady.